 Package Leaflet: Information for the User

-Ibuprofen Sandoz 600 mg Film-Coated Tablets EFG
+Ibuprofen Sandoz 600 mg film-coated tablets EFG

-Read this leaflet carefully before you start taking this medicine because it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-Ibuprofeno belongs to a group of medicines called nonsteroidal anti-inflammatory drugs (NSAIDs).
+Ibuprofen belongs to a group of medicines called non-steroidal anti-inflammatory drugs (NSAIDs).

-Do not take Ibuprofeno Sandoz
+Do not take Ibuprofen Sandoz

 Warnings and precautions

-It is essential to use the smallest dose that relieves or controls pain and not to take this medication for longer than necessary to control your symptoms.
+It is important that you use the smallest dose that relieves-controls the pain and do not take this medicine for longer than necessary to control your symptoms.

 Infections

-Older age
+Older adults

 Cardiovascular precautions

-Additionally, this type of medication may cause fluid retention, especially in patients with heart failure and/or high blood pressure.
+Similarly, these types of medicines can cause fluid retention, especially in patients with heart failure and/or high blood pressure (hypertension).

 Respiratory disorders